-The start of session can be chaotic, but you will have a lot of support to get through it.
-There will be more in-depth training, but - like we did - you likely have some initial questions about how to get started in this new position.
-Enclosed, you will find lots of practical information to get you started as a state representative.
+There will be considerable in-depth training at the beginning of session, but you likely have many initial questions about how to get started in this new position.
+Enclosed, you will find lots of practical information to get you started as a State Representative.